Deca-Dence: Release

 While the first episode had an advanced premiere screening at FunimationCon 2020 on July 3, 2020, the series officially aired from July 8 to September 23, 2020 on AT-X and other channels.
 The opening theme song, "Theater of Life", was performed by Konomi Suzuki, while the ending theme song, "Kioku no Hakobune" (記憶の箱舟), was performed by Kashitarō Itō.

 Funimation licensed the anime for streaming worldwide except for Asia.
 On August 25, 2020, Funimation announced that the series would receive an English dub.
-Following Sony's acquisition of Crunchyroll, the series was moved to Crunchyroll.
+Following Sony's acquisition of Crunchyroll, the series was added to the streaming service.
 In Southeast Asia, Plus Media Networks Asia licensed the series, and broadcast it on Aniplus Asia.
-It's also available on Netflix in the region.

-Episode list
+Episodes

 Reception

-Christopher Farris of Anime News Network gave the final episode a 3 out 5 stars score, concluding that the producers "didn't come down as definitively as they could with an alternative to that accursed capitalism, or manage to wrap everything with satisfyingly-tied emotional bows.
+Christopher Farris of Anime News Network gave the final episode a score of 3 out 5 stars, concluding that the producers "didn't come down as definitively as they could with an alternative to that accursed capitalism, or manage to wrap everything with satisfyingly-tied emotional bows.
 But by god did they try".